snscaimito/snscaimito.github.com/_posts/2014-07-13-words-matter-speaking-in-images.markdown

 tags:
 - en
 categories:
-- China
+- china
-- Management
+- management
-- Culture
+- culture
 ---
 Chinese is quite an interesting language.
 I'm now in China since end of June to coach several teams on Acceptance Test-Driven Development.
 So far I've not worked directly with a product team but instead have been working with a group of people tasked to provide tools and advanced concepts to product teams.
 We do spend quite a lot of time to make ATDD tools and teaching material suitable for Chinese developers.
 And it turns out that that in itself can be a challenge.